graphql-java/graphql-java-extended-validation/readme.md

 # Status

 This code is currently under construction.
-There is no release artifact and not all parts of it are ready.
+It is fairly complete in providing powerful validation but as it has NOT be consumed by a production like project then its API usefulness has not been tested and its code has not been battle tested.

 But the project welcomes all feedback and input on code design and validation requirements.

-It currently passes MOST of its tests - but not all.
-This is a matter of attention and time.

-It has NOT yet been consumed by a production like project and hence its API usefulness has not been tested

-# Using the code

-TODO

 # SDL @Directive constraints

-This library a series of directives that can be applied to field arguments and input type fields which will constrain their allowable values.
+This library provides a series of directives that can be applied to field arguments and input type fields which will constrain their allowable values.

 These names and semantics are inspired from the javax.validation annotations